best privacy and security apps (1)

 ExpressVPN

-With server locations in 94 different countries, the ExpressVPN app allows you to change your true IP address and location to anywhere else in the world.
+With server locations in 94 countries, the ExpressVPN app allows you to change your true IP address and location to anywhere else.
 The VPN service allows you to stream, watch and listen to content from otherwise blocked and censored websites.
-The VPN will also protect your device from hackers when you use public Wi-Fi networks.

-For an additional fee, there are a number of advanced features to choose from, such as Threat Manager (to block apps communicating with malicious third parties) and Network Lock kill switch (which blocks traffic if the VPN connection drops).
+For an additional fee, several advanced features exist, such as Threat Manager (to block apps communicating with malicious third parties) and Network Lock kill switch (which blocks traffic if the VPN connection drops).

 Available on: iOS & Android